leibniz-psychology/datawiz2/README.md

 - Many decision made within development are explained and/or discussed within our [issue](https://github.com/leibniz-psychology/datawiz2/issues) pages.
 - The most important concepts are explained in the projects [wiki](https://github.com/leibniz-psychology/datawiz2/wiki) page.
 - Run `make` to see all actions available for this project.
 It can run migrations, fixtures and even deploy the application for you.

+## Can you help me with deployment?

+Yes, the `makefile` gives you special deployment targets.
+Server configuration management is a complex topic and a makefile alone can't handle this task.
+You will need `ansible` on your development machine to use our deployment process.
+The process is currently not even in an alpha stage and therefore not suitable for real work yet.
+As soon as something changes about that, you will see updated information here.